CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <p>Our mission is to increase the visibility, use and impact of longitudinal population studies, data and research to ensure that longitudinal evidence is used to address the health, social, economic and environmental challenges facing the UK, now and in the future.</p>

 <p>Any references to ‘we’, ‘us’ or ‘our’ in this privacy policy refer to CLOSER.
-We are based at the IOE, UCL’s Faculty of Education and Society, University College London (UCL).
+We are based at the IOE, University College London (UCL).
 Our office address is 55-59 Gordon Square, London WC1H 0NU and you can email us at closer@ucl.ac.uk. </p>

 <p>In relation to any data that you provide us, we are known as the ‘data controller’. </p>